ComunidadBioInfo/cdsbsource/content/es/authors/emarquezz/_index.md

 +++
 # Display name
-name = "Elisa Márquez Zavala, MC"
+name = "Elisa Márquez Zavala, Candidata a MC"

 # Username (this should match the folder name)
 authors = ["emarquezz"]